Live Your BEST Life in Bend Oregon and Frederick Maryland

 But Frederick has a gem of a resource in its backyard for biking – the C&O Canal Bike Trail, which makes for a great outdoor outing in Frederick.
 The C&O Canal Bike trail travels a total of 184.5 miles from Cumberland, MD, to Washington, D.C., but there are some great stretches in close proximity to Frederick.

-This article is going to discuss one of our favorite routes near Frederick that makes for a great couple hour bike ride: Nolands Ferry to Marble Quarry
+This article will discuss one of our favorite routes near Frederick, Nolands Ferry to Marble Quarry, which makes for a great two-hour bike ride

 Nolands Ferry to Marble Quarry Bike Ride